kapalakiran/automation/README.md

 # automation

+# Project Description -

+This project deals with automation of regression testcases of Flipkart Application.
+We have TC's to verify search,filter, add to cart functionalities etc.

-The FlipkartAutomation project is using Selenium Webdriver with Java, Page Object Model Design Pattern with Page Factory, Maven as build tool, TestNG for annotations & executing the testcases,
+We are using Selenium Webdriver with Java, Page Object Model Design Pattern with Page Factory, Maven as build tool and TestNG for annotations & executing the testcases,

 This project has been divided into 3 source packages

-1. src/main/java -
+#1. src/main/java -

 It has the following packages -